EanNewton/Citrus/Drinks/Hot Toddy.md

 ### Optional extras
 * Juice of 1 orange
-* A couple of cloves, a piece of cinnamon stick, and a a pinch of turmeric
+* A couple of cloves, a piece of cinnamon stick, and a pinch of turmeric

 ---